DaniNedo/daninedo.github.io/_posts/2020-08-09-better-hardware-interaction.md

 ![Port configuration](/img/portconfig.JPG){: .center-block width="90%" :}

-It would be nice set the pin as an input (with and without pull-up resistors) or as an output (push-pull or open drain).
+It would be nice to be able to set the pin as an input (with and without pull-up resistors) or as an output (push-pull or open drain).
 For now we won't worry about interrupts and the fast mode.
 Then of course we need a way to read and set the state of the pins depending on their mode.

 ## Writing the interface
 ### Accessing the GPIO registers